-The exploration model is that of the new Cortez Hills deposit (Cortez Joint Venture) that was recently discovered in 2002.
-The Cortez Hills deposit is currently being drilled by the Cortez Joint Venture (60% Placer Dome, 40% Kennecott).
-The Toiyabe Project is location only six miles south of the Cortez Hills discovery.
-The latest mineral reserves and mineral resources are shown in the following table.
+The exploration model is that of the newly discovered Cortez Hills deposit (Barrick).
+The Cortez Hills deposit is currently being developed by Barrick.
+The Toiyabe Project is located only six miles south of the Cortez Hills discovery.
+The latest mineral reserves and resources for the Cortez-Pipeline area are shown in the following table.
 The Cortez property consists of the Pipeline/South Pipeline/South Pipeline Extension (Crossroads area), Gap, and Gold Acres properties.
 The Pediment deposit is contiguous and located just south of Cortez Hills so is included as part of the Cortez Hills estimates.

-TABLE 1: CORTEZ AND CORTEZ HILLS MINERAL RESERVES AND MINERAL RESOURCES
+TABLE 1: CORTEZ AND CORTEZ HILLS MINERAL RESERVES ANDMINERAL RESOURCES

-Project Total Proven and Probable Mineral Reserves
+Project Total F Total Proven and Probable Mineral Reserves

-Tonnes Tonnes Grade Contained Recover
+Tonnes Grade Containe Contained Recovery (%)

 (000s) (g/t) oz. (millions)

 Cortez 250.3 1.4 11.3 75.7

 Cortez Hills (only) 64.7 2.7 5.6 82.5

-Project Total M easured a and Indicated cated Inferred Mineral Resources Tonnes Grade Contained Tonnes Grade Contained (000s) (g/t) oz. (millions) (000s) (g/t) oz. (millions) Cortez 280.3 1.1 9.9 35.5 2.0 2.3 Cortez Hills (only) 5.2 14.4 2.4 12.5 4.6 1.8
+Project Total M easured a and Indicated Inferred Mineral Resources Tonnes Grade Contained Tonnes Grade Contained (000s) (g/t) oz. (millions) (000s) (g/t) oz. (millions) Cortez 280.3 1.1 9.9 35.5 2.0 2.3 Cortez Hills (only) 5.2 14.4 2.4 12.5 4.6 1.8

 The Cortez and Cortez Hill reserve and resource estimation were based on estimates prepared by Placer Dome Inc. and published in a News Release dated Sept 15, 2005.
-The reserves and resources for Cortez include the Cortez Hills estimates; the Cortez Hills estimates (including Pediment) are exclusive of all other Cortez Joint

-Venture estimates and have been reported separately to show the significance of the new discovery for the area.
+The reserves and resources for Cortez include the Cortez Hills estimates; the Cortez Hills estimates (including Pediment) are exclusive of all other Barrick estimates and have been reported separately to show the significance of the new discovery for the area.

-At the Cortez Mine, exploration drilling was unsuccessful for over 30 years during which time holes on the 9 million ounce deposit were limited to 100 to 400' depth.
+At the Cortez Mine, exploration drilling was largely unsuccessful for over 30 years during which time drilling over the Cortez Hills deposit was limited to 100 to 400' depths.
 The potential of the area only became clear when holes were drilled in excess of 1,000 feet.
-There could be several reasons for this but the main factor in all these deposits is believed to be level at which "boiling" of hydrothermal fluids takes place and thus precipitation of gold and silver.
+There could be several reasons for this but a significant controlling factor in all these deposits is believed to be the level at which "boiling" of hydrothermal fluids takes place and thus precipitation of gold and silver.
 (Placer Dome 2005b).

-The gold mineralization at Cortez Hills is structurally controlled and is hosted in lower plate limestone and transitional sediments of the upper Devonian Wenban Formation.
-In the Carlin Trend the stratigraphically equivalent formation is the Rodeo Creek Formation, which is a known gold host rock in Carlin.
+The gold mineralization at Cortez Hills is at least partly structurally controlled and is hosted in lower plate limestone and transitional sediments of the upper Devonian Horse Canyon and Wenban Formations.
+In the Carlin Trend the time-stratigraphic equivalent formations are the Rodeo Creek and Popovich Formations, which are known gold host rocks in Carlin.
 It is important to note that oxidation is at least 300 meters deep at Cortez Hills.
 As a result of the deep oxidation and high gold grades, the joint venture has determined that a significant portion of the deposit will be processed at the Pipeline mill while the balance of the material will be leached.
 To date, there are no mineral resources for the deeper and possibly underground-mine portion of the deposit but the joint venture continues to drill.